HAMANPUREVAIBHAV/P3-Spam-Mail-Classification-by-NLP-and-ML/README.md

 ![Spam Classification Interface](./interface/interface_image.png)

 - The interface allows the user to input email content and receive a real-time classification as either spam or ham.
+## Live Demo

+You can access the live demo of the LMS [here](https://spam-mail-classification-by-nlp-and-ml-h9uzjh67wbxs59dnqq3y.streamlit.app/).

 ## Future Work
 - Integrating deep learning models for better performance.